arcus/education_modules/python_basics_writing_python_code/python_basics_writing_python_code.md

     </lia-keep>
     </div>

-* `.items()` returns a list of the dictionary's key-value pairs as tuples (this may seem not very useful at first glance, but since different collection objects have different properties, there could be circumstances in which it is more useful to have the data in a different kind of object).
+* `.items()` returns a list of the dictionary's key-value pairs as tuples (an object that holds multiple values, similar to a list, except that they are unchangeable).
+This may seem not very useful at first glance, but since different collection objects have different properties, there could be circumstances in which it is more useful to have the data in a different kind of object.

     @sage
     <div class="python_link">